invictus-integration/docs-ifa/dashboard/flowhandler.md

 The FlowHandlerJob's main purpose it to listen on Servicebus for any Resubmit/Resume/Ignore requests.
 The request can be triggered through the dashboard, either for a single message or in bulk.

+## Access Control Setup

-Please note that after installing the packages that include the FlowHandlerJob or if you are installing for the first time, it is required to add the FlowHandlerJob as a Logic Apps Contributor to the subscription/resource group where the Logic Apps are located.
+It is required to add the FlowHandlerJob as a **Logic Apps Contributor** to the subscription/resource group where the Logic Apps are located.
 The reason for this step is because the FlowHandlerJob uses MSI authentication which needs access rights to the LogicApps it Resubmits.

+The FlowHandlerJob function also needs to be given **Contributor** rights to be accessed by the DashboardGateway function.

 ## Resubmit